jasonacox/tinytuya/README.md

 ### Example Usage

-See the sample python script [test.py](test.py) for an OutletDevice example.
+See the sample python script [test.py](test.py) for an OutletDevice example or look in the [examples] directory for other scripts.

 ```python
     import tinytuya